-Humanities through the Arts provides an interdisciplinary view of the West in art, music, and literature from the Renaissance through the 20th century.
+(3-0-3)Humanities through the Arts provides an interdisciplinary view of the West in art, music, and literature from the Renaissance through the 20th century.
 FIAR 2250 and ART 1100 are related courses; only one can count toward graduation.
 Prerequisites: ENGL 0099 and READ 0099.
+Offered: On demand.

-FREN 1001 Elementary French I

-FREN 1001 is an introduction to listening, speaking, reading and writing in French, and to the cultures of French-speaking regions.
+FREN 1001 Elementary French I (3-0-3)FREN 1001 is an introduction to listening, speaking, reading and writing in French, and to the cultures of French-speaking regions.
+Prerequisites: READ 0099 and ENGL 0099.
+Offered: On demand.

-FREN 1002 Elementary French II

-FREN 1002 is a continuation of FREN1001 with continued listening, speaking, reading and writing in French, and orientation to the cultures of French-speaking regions.
+FREN 1002 Elementary French II (3-0-3) FREN 1002 is a continuation of FREN1001 with continued listening, speaking, reading and writing in French, and orientation to the cultures of French-speaking regions.
 Prerequisite: FREN 1001 or equivalent.
+Offered: On demand.